wireless-hippie/wireless-hippie.github.io/_posts/2021-01-02-cyprus-aerial-view.md

 ![My Image](/assets/images/cyprus/mesa.JPEG)

-Larnaka didn't offer great options for digital nomads in the middle of a pandemic.
+Cyprus didn't offer great options for digital nomads in the middle of a pandemic.
 Meaning that most of the establishments weren't prepared to meet rules like 1,5 meters distancing, etc. but I was lucky enough to find an amazing [Cafe Nero](https://www.google.com/maps/place/Caff%C3%A8+Nero/@34.9110143,33.6288479,15z/data=!4m5!3m4!1s0x14e082dd1e710a25:0x665fdf3800d3f7ad!8m2!3d34.8896214!4d33.6371531) full of cats to make me company.
+This one is in Larnaka and it's the best I could find, but I found out that most Cafe Neros are pretty great for a work environment.

 ![My Image](/assets/images/cyprus/cafe-nero.JPG)